-Rodrigo Duterte pardons US marine for transgender killing | DW | 07.09.2020
+Rodrigo Duterte pardons US Marine for transgender killing | DW | 07.09.2020

 In December 2015, a judge convicted Pemberton of homicide, adding that she downgraded the charge because factors such as cruelty had not been proven.

-Under a visiting forces agreement between the US and the Philippines, Pemberton was allowed to be held in a special cell at the Philippine military's headquarters in Manila as opposed to a state penitentiary.
+Under a visiting forces agreement between the US and the Philippines, Pemberton was allowed to be held in a special cell at the Philippine military's headquarters in Manila instead of a state penitentiary.

 mvb/dj (AP, dpa)